-FIL Pensions Management has in turn delegated investment management functions for the sub-fund INTERFUND BOND GLOBAL HIGH YIELD to FIL Investments International and Fidelity Investments Canada ULC, who will co-manage the subfund's portfolio.
+FIL Pensions Management has in turn delegated investment management functions for the subfund INTERFUND BOND GLOBAL HIGH YIELD to FIL Investments International and Fidelity Investments Canada ULC, who will co-manage the sub-fund's portfolio.

 The Management Company has appointed pursuant to the terms of an investment management agreement entered into on January 14, 2013, as amended from time to time, Morgan Stanley Investment Management Ltd as Investment Manager for an indefinite period for the sub-fund INTERFUND EQUITY USA ADVANTAGE.
 Each party may terminate the agreement by providing a three months' written notice.
 Its registered office is located at Morgan Stanley Investment Management Ltd, 25 Cabot Square, Canary Wharf, Floor 07 London, E14 4QA.
+The agreement will be terminated on 16 June 2024, as the management of the sub-fund will be internalized by the Management Company.

-Morgan Stanley Investment Management Ltd has in its turn delegated management functions related to the investment management agreement of the sub-fund INTERFUND EQUITY USA ADVANTAGE to Morgan Stanley Investment Management Inc.
+Morgan Stanley Investment Management Ltd has in its turn delegated management functions related to the investment management agreement of the sub-fund INTERFUND EQUITY USA ADVANTAGE to Morgan Stanley Investment Management Inc. The delegation will be terminated on 16 June 2024.